WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   5. phrase: nothing ventured, nothing gained - you can't expect to achieve anything if you never take any risks.

+- venue

+  1. noun: the place where something happens, especially an organized event such as a concert, conference, or sports event. (举办地)

+     _"the river could soon be the venue for a powerboat world championship event"_

+     - (LAW) the county or district within which a criminal or civil case must be heard.

 - Venus

   1. noun(PLANET): the planet second in order of distance from the Sun, after Mercury and before Earth.
 It is the closest planet to Earth.